Basic Information for Duke students Interested in Business School

 The Department of Sociology, Trinity College of Arts and Sciences offers a few management-oriented courses to undergraduates.
 The courses are designed to explore business functions, such as marketing and organizational behavior.
 Courses in accounting and finance are available in the Department of Economics.

 Also, the Department of Sociology has developed specialty courses for students interested in business as well as a certificate program in Markets and Management Studies.
 These courses and this program approach business issues and functions within a liberal arts framework and cover areas and issues that appeal to undergraduates.
+There is also the Innovation and Entrepreneurship Certificate.

 (3) Will a double major increase the chances of getting into business school?